-Advantages of Geothermal Heating The onset of fall signals a good time to start thinking about heating your home during the cold winter months.
+Advantages of Geothermal Heating The fall season is a good reminder that it's time to begin thinking about the task of heating your home during the winter months.
 According to the Department of Energy, the typical family in the United States spends about $1,900 a year on utility bills.
 Unfortunately, a large portion of that energy gets wasted.
 The key to saving energy and money is to search for energy efficient improvements for your home.
 A Mt.
 Pleasant geothermal home comfort system makes use of the abundant source of free solar heat energy trapped in the earth.
 It uses a series of pipes (an earth loop) buried in the ground to transfer that heat into a home during the winter.
 According to the professionals at WaterFurnace, most systems are easy to install in either new or retrofit situations.
-In addition to the ground loop , which can run horizontal or vertical, the system also requires ductwork to dispense conditioned air through the Mt.
+In addition to the ground loop (either horizontal or vertical), the system also requires ductwork to dispense conditioned air through the Mt.
 Pleasant home or business.
 Although the initial investment in a geothermal system may be higher than the investment in a regular system, the long-term return on that investment pays off.
 The energy source is both free and renewable, and the typical system lifespan exceeds 24 years—compared to 15 years for a regular system.
 In most cases, the monthly savings that an energy-efficient geothermal system offers will exceed any payments associated with the installation of the new system.
 In fact, the Environmental Protection Agency (EPA) regards geothermal systems as one of the most proficient heating and cooling systems offered.
 Installation of a geothermal system begins with a visit from your Mt.
 Pleasant geothermal dealer.
-The dealer will measure your home, analyze your heating and cooling requirements and evaluate your property to determine the best location for your loop system.
+The dealer will measure your home, calculate your heating and cooling requirements and evaluate your property to determine the best location for your loop system.
 If you own a home that does not have an existing duct system, your geothermal dealer can easily retrofit your home to include one.
 Once installed, a geothermal system requires less maintenance than an original heating and cooling system and runs more efficiently, delivering an astounding five units of energy for every one unit of electrical energy used.
 That translates to a 500 percent efficiency rating and savings up to 70 percent for heating, cooling and hot water expenses.
 Another benefit -- geothermal systems use no fossil fuel and produce no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners experience added comfort, improved indoor air quality and less noise as they decrease their carbon footprint.
-To find a geothermal system that fits your needs, contact Moline Heating & Cooling today or talk to one of our experts at [[phone]].
+To find a geothermal system that fits your needs, contact Moline Heating & Cooling today or talk to one of our experts at 989-463-8767.